CodeYourFuture/syllabus-archive/react/lesson2.md

 To manage values that can change in your application - you store those values in a component's state.
 We **must** use class components if we want to store state, and to update the state we need to use `this.setState`, passing it the new object to put in our state.
 If we use this method to update our state - react will magically handle updating the html/output for us.

-(https://csb-vmxpvp07k0-xxlmpfwqxt.now.sh/)[Click here] to view the next snippet.
+[Click here](https://csb-vmxpvp07k0-xxlmpfwqxt.now.sh/) to view the next example in a browser.
 Try it out and understand what it's doing before we take a look at the code for it.

 Once you've done that - take a look at the implementation: